http4s/blaze/README.md

 - Speed is the first priority
 - Asynchronous using scala 2.10 Futures as the underpinning
 - Java NIO backend for fast/asynchronous network and file I/O
-- Offer a framework for rapid development of fast, asynchronous pipelines
+- Offer a framework for rapid development of fast, asynchronous pipelines using scala

 #### What blaze is not
 - Purely functional.
 Functional is preferred except when in conflict with the first goal